 Many days of the week, lunch is put together easily by way of leftovers.

-Stews and rice dishes re-heat especially well, like Indian fried rice, pesto rice, kimchi fried rice, and Brussels sprouts vegan fried rice.
+Stews and rice dishes re-heat especially well, like turmeric rice, pesto rice, kimchi fried rice, and Brussels sprouts vegan fried rice.
 Leftover marinated lentils or air fryer baked potatoes are also a super filling option.

 Check out my guide to easy vegan lunches for even more ways to stock your kitchen for fool-proof bagged lunches.